who-knows-inc/KEA_DAT_DevOps_2025_Spring/00._Course_Material/01._Assignments/11._Searching_Logging_Monitoring/02._After/monitoring.md

 ## After thought

-It is sufficient to setup only one dashboard for the course but beware that in companies the better practice is to create a dashboard per service.
+It is sufficient to setup only one dashboard for the course but beware that in companies the better practice is to create a dashboard per service (frontend, backend, database etc.).